pingidentity/pingone-mobile-sdk-android/README.md

 ## 4. Migrate from PingID SDK to PingOne SDK

-If your application currently integrated with PingID SDK it is possible to migrate to PingOne SDK.
+If your application is currently integrated with PingID SDK, it is possible to migrate to PingOne SDK.
-First, make sure to set up the PingOne environment in the admin console following convergence documentation.
+First, make sure to set up the PingOne environment in the admin console following the convergence documentation.
 Then set up mobile application as follows:
- 1. Remove the `PingID_SDK.aar` library file from the `libs` folder of your application and any API methods that call that SDK.
+ 1. Remove the `PingID_SDK.aar` library file from the `libs` folder of your application and any methods that call that SDK.
- 2. Setup a PingOne mobile SDK as described in [set-up section](#1-set-up-a-mobile-app-using-the-pingone-sdk-sample-code) and implement the API methods as described in the [PingOne Mobile SDK sample app](#2-pingone-mobile-sdk-sample-app)
+ 2. Setup a PingOne mobile SDK as described in [set-up section](#1-set-up-a-mobile-app-using-the-pingone-sdk-sample-code) and implement the API methods as described in the [PingOne Mobile SDK sample app](#2-pingone-mobile-sdk-sample-app).

 ### 4.1 Manual flow